• Skip to primary navigation

 One of the similarities between charter schools and public schools is that they both are free for students to attend.
 They do not charge tuition.
 Another of their similarities is that they don’t discriminate against the students they admit.
 Hence, they do not give students admission based on entrance exams.

-Additionally, charter schools and public schools must show accountability by taking state tests and participating in federal accountability programs.
+Additionally, charter and public schools must show accountability by taking state tests and participating in federal accountability programs.
 Lastly, they both receive state funding.

 Now, on their differences, we’ll use the next subheadings to discuss them: